Bee Diseases Insurance Ltd (BDI)

 Est: 1936

 Bee Diseases Insurance Ltd (BDI) provides insurance coverage specifically for beekeepers in England and Wales.
-The coverage offered by BDI compensates beekeepers who have had their colonies destroyed or treated by a Bee Inspector as a result of being infected by a notifiable disease, currently European Foulbrood (EFB) and American Foulbrood (AFB).
+The coverage offered by BDI compensates beekeepers who have had their equipment destroyed by a Bee Inspector as a result of their colony or colonies being infected by a notifiable disease, currently European Foulbrood (EFB) and American Foulbrood (AFB).
+The condition of the equipment can affect the level of compensation.

 It is important to note that only equipment destroyed is covered by this insurance, and the cost of replacement bees is not covered.
 Click here to view full details of the insurance cover provided by BDI